Korobitsynite

 Diaphaneity is transparent.

-Crystal System is orthorhombic, Pbam.
+Crystal System is orthorhombic, Pbam

 Crystal Habits "wagon-wheel" aggregates of prisms reaching 2 - 3 mm